GoodBoyNinja/Your-First-CEP-Panel/README.md

 > 💡 Important: Bolt-CEP is using JavaScript frameworks and lets you choose between React, Vue and Svelte.
 If you are not familiar with any of those, I recommend you to start with Svelte as it is the easiest to learn.
 However, that is one more thing to learn :(

         🫠 It's up to you to decide if you want to learn a new framework or not.
-        You might think it will just be easier to not use Bolt-CEP and just do everything manually, but that is not true.
+        You might think it will just be easier to not use Bolt-CEPand just do everything manually, but that is not true.

-        ⏰ Learning the basics of Svelte takes a couple of hours, and you can use vanilla JavaScript along with it, so you should feel right at home.
+        Learning the basics of Svelte takes a couple of hours, and you can use vanilla JavaScript along with it, so you should feel right at home.

 #### **The hard way**
 So you made it here...